monsoonmaelstrom/book2/book2.md

 I let my eyes roam over his body, admiring the view from his wide, rounded shoulders down his chest, to his abs—which are clearly visible in this lighting—and over his lean hips to the mound of hair between them and his dick that I’m pretty sure I could have hard in a matter of minutes, finally taking in his lean, muscular legs.

 “Are you getting in?”
-I ask impatiently.
+I demand impatiently.

 “I don’t know.
 You seem to be enjoying the view.”